unitrium/02180-Introduction-to-AI-SP21-BOARD-GAME-ASSIGNMENT/README.md

 python3 main.py
 ```

 Then you have to choose if you want to play with an AI (YES/NO) and which color you want (WHITE/BLACK).
+The white player starts the game.

 In our implementation, X represents the white color and O represents the black one.